-The vulnerability component quantifies the expected damage for a given hazard intensity using depth-damage curves, which are critical for quantifying loss (Kreibich et al., 2009; Merz et al., 2013; Lazzarin et al., 2022).
-In this study, we are concerned with agricultural crops and residential buildings (we also calculate a population-weighted impact; see below) and we use flood depth-damage curves from the Joint Research Commission (Huizinga et al., 2017).
+The vulnerability component quantifies the expected impact for a given hazard intensity (i.e., the peril component of vulnerability) using depth-damage curves, which are critical for quantifying loss

+- 250 (Kreibich et al., 2009; Merz et al., 2013; Lazzarin et al., 2022).
+In this study, we are concerned with agricultural crops and residential buildings.
+We also calculate a population-weighted impact impact using the portfolio of exposures, which is explained in the following section below. - We use flood depth-damage curves from the Joint Research Commission (JRC) (Huizinga et al., 2017).
 These are derived primarily from data in the literature, covering multiple continents and exposure types as well as providing continent-level normalised damage functions and country-level maximum damage values, which we use to translate the curves into quantitative losses.
 We linearly interpolated the curves to give damage estimates at flood depth intervals of 0.1m, which increases the sensitivity of loss estimation to flooding and more closely imitates the continuous functions often used to quantify flood damages (e.g., Merz and Thieken, 2009).